 I am not from a family that has ever taken yearly vacations.
 It’s something that I have only read about in magazines and books.
 In fact, the first time I ever got on a plane, flying longer than two hours, was a year after my mother passed away.
 My sisters and I decided to go to Jamaica for a week instead of staying home surrounded by memories.

 We looked at it, as a way to get away from our normal day-to-day routine.
 However, that was decided on a whim, after my sisters and I took a family portrait.
 We were feeling the loss of our mother, the emotions that come and go, as time passes after you’ve lost someone you really loved.
 We saw a travel agency poster that displayed a beach with crystal clear water and a beach chair.
-That was all we needed, it was just what we needed in that moment.
+That was all we needed, it was just what we needed at that moment.

 So, when I decided I wanted to travel to South Korea I started doing a lot of research.
 I knew that I didn’t want to teach English as a lot of other expats.
 I will discuss more on the reasons for that in another post, but what could I do?
 I asked family and friends for any advice.
 Everyone I knew traveled for vacations, military assignments or taught English.
-I needed new friends who wanted to live the nomadic lifestyle.
+I needed new friends who wanted to live a nomadic lifestyle.
 I would join a new Facebook group later, but for now, I needed another plan.

 The only other option I could come up with was what I wanted to do while I attended University.
 I wanted to study abroad for a semester.
 While attending school full-time, I, like a lot of other students had to work part-time to pay my bills so I never got the chance to study abroad.